Deadening the boot

 Sound proofing already in place

 Faurecia was the company responsible to ensure the sound deadening on the Citroën C6.
 They also produced most of the trim in the car.
-I never took the trim out of the boot so I didn't know what was there, apart from what I could see on the battery access and on the boot floor.
+I never took the trim out of the boot so I didn't know what was there, apart from what I could see on the battery access door and on the boot floor.

 In the boot there was some special attention to reduce noise.
 A mix of MLV and high density foam was used on top of the rear wheel wells, each must weight almost 3kg.